 The impurities in our faith like doubt, selfishness, and worry – these can be burned away in the midst of a trial, leaving a beautiful strong and sparkling patience and faith behind.

 Verses 8-9 Though you have not seen him, you love him.
 Though you do not now see him, you believe in him and rejoice with joy that is inexpressible and filled with glory, obtaining the outcome of your faith, the salvation of your souls.

 Although we may not see Christ with our physical eyes, His presence is clearer during difficulties than at any other time.
 And we can rejoice despite the circumstances, knowing our home in heaven is a sure thing.

 If you’re struggling, consider it a badge of honor!
 Remember – God bragged on Job when He proudly said to Satan, “Have you considered my servant Job?”
 No matter what Satan threw at him, Job remained a friend of God.

 Maybe God has said to Satan recently, “Have you considered my servant (insert your name here)?”
-Take this opportunity to cling to God regardless of what Satan throws at you, saying, “In your face!”
+Take this opportunity to cling to God regardless of what Satan throws at you.
 Your faith is shining brighter than ever, and God is allowing you to produce patience.

 I love this quote I read in an article recently: